3-Year Direct-Entry Midwifery Program

 This program is designed to meet the educational needs of students who come to the Florida School of Traditional Midwifery with no prior midwifery or nursing education.
 This Direct-Entry Program provides students with the academic and clinical learning experiences required for graduation pursuant to Florida’s Midwifery Practice Act, Florida Administrative Code (FAC) 64B24, and requirements for national certification set by NARM.

-The midwifery curriculum is 91 semester credits, totaling 2,505 clock hours of instruction, and is designed to take three years to complete.
+The curriculum is 91 credits, totaling 2,505 clock hours of instruction, and is designed to take three years to complete.
+Tuition is $4,352 per term, and there are 9 terms total.
+The total cost of the program is $39,168.
 Students should be aware that the program has a lock-step course schedule for each semester, which means that enrollment each semester is contingent on successful completion of each preceding semester.
-Therefore, in many cases, students who fail courses may have to withdraw from the program and re-enroll in one year when the courses are taught again.
+Therefore, in many cases, students who fail courses that are pre-requisites for subsequent courses may have to withdraw from the program and re-enroll in one year when the courses are taught again.

 The clinical requirements for completing the Direct-Entry Midwifery Program are defined by Chapter 467 Florida Statutes, FAC 64B24, NARM, and MEAC, and are subject to change at any time.
 Please refer to the clinical description section of our catalog for complete clinical requirements.
 Upon graduation, midwifery students receive a diploma from FSTM and are eligible to sit for the NARM exam.
 Upon passing the NARM exam, graduates are eligible to become Florida Licensed Midwives (LM) and Certified Professional Midwives (CPM).